Together-Java/ModernJava/src/conclusion/what_now.md

-There are languages out there like TypeScript that compile to JavaScript - and you can find some projects out there that do much the same for Java - but just practically speaking learning JavaScript
+There are languages out there like TypeScript that compile to JavaScript - and you can find some projects out there that do much the same for Java - but just practically speaking learning JavaScript is going to be something you have to do at some point if you get into making websites.

 ### C#